 For more information on the importance of knowing the HPLC Column Dead Time, please refer to this article link.

-Note: The measured pore Diameter (SIZE) is important for determining if the sample will have access to the inside of the support (e.g. A support with a pore size of 80Å will be too small for most proteins, but a support that is 300Å will allow access).
+Notes: The measured pore Diameter (SIZE) is important for determining if the sample will have access to the inside of the support (e.g. A support with a pore size of 80Å will be too small for most proteins, but a support that is 300Å will allow access to many larger molecules).
 A support with too small a pore diameter will not allow the sample to access the high surface area inside the support.
 Instead, the sample will be unretained and pass by it eluting at the column's void volume.
 This is the basis of SEC or GPC analysis where we use columns with different pore sizes to "filter" samples based on size.
 Large pores for large Mw samples and small pores for low Mw samples.